newrelic/docs-website/TRANSLATION_WORKFLOW.md

 The site has content & accepts contributions in english, but users can be located anywhere in the world.
 The translation process takes the english content and translates it into other languages.

+**NOTE:** "TV" means "Translation Vendor" in the context of this document.

 ## What is the translation process

 The translation process has the following high-level steps:

 1. When a PR to main is merged, if it includes translatable files, queue those files up to be translated.
 2. Submit queued translation requests to vendor.

+   - We have a batching function that will only allow us to fetch 50 file URIs at a time.
+This is due to the TV API design where file URIs are fetched via query parameters instead of part of the body of the API request.

 3. Check for finished translations, download translated files and add them to the repo.

 Additionally, we've recently added the ability to have content be machine translated, but the process is ultimately still the same, we just decide in the first step if content should be machine or human translated.